MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## <a name="DebugWS"></a>Debugging web services

-It is possible to debug code executed from web service endpoints, both pages and codeunits exposed as OData/SOAP, and API pages/queries.
+It's possible to debug code executed from web service endpoints, both pages and codeunits exposed as OData/SOAP, and API pages/queries.
 To do so, simply set the `breakOnNext` setting to `WebServiceClient` and trigger the web service endpoint from Postman or your web service client code.
 For more information, see [Attach and Debug Next](devenv-attach-debug-next.md).

 ## NonDebuggable attribute